-Project description: Provide a description of the project including the agency's name, agency type, and year founded.
+- Project description: Provide a description of the project including the agency's name, agency type, and year founded.
 Include the geographic area targeted, estimated number of individuals who will be served during the grant period, and relevant characteristics of the target population.
-For priority consideration, applicants must also demonstrate their rural classification.

-- Needs statement: Provide a statement of the specific problem(s)/gap(s) the project will address.
+For priority consideration, applicants must also demonstrate their rural classification. - Needs statement: Provide a statement of the specific problem(s)/gap(s) the project will address.
 Include data that supports this claim.
 Only use data that is verifiable and relevant to the target population.
-For example, do not use statewide data for a local problem statement and do not use national data for a statewide problem statement. - Project goals: State the goals of the proposed project.
+For example, do not use statewide data for a local problem statement and do not use national data for a statewide problem statement.

+- Project goals: State the goals of the proposed project.
 Explain how the project goals will meet the needs of the project's target population and/or impact the proposed service area.
+Include any accomplishments from previous years.
 For example, an estimated number of participants to be served during the grant period and the anticipated outcomes.
 Outcomes are defined as changes in attitudes, knowledge, skills, behaviors, and conditions.
 Goals must be specific, measurable, action-oriented, reasonable, and time-sensitive having performance indicators.
 Please prepare to explain in the evaluation plan section. - Project activities and services: Describe the project's service delivery plan.
 In other words, explain how the agency will achieve project goals.
 State how services will be implemented or enhanced.
 Outline proposed programming, a timeline for implementing services, number of youth to be served, as well as an explanation of how youth will be referred into services.
-Please also explain how the plan for project activities will meet the target population's needs as described in the needs statement. - Resources needed: In this section, please clearly explain the resources needed to conduct, enhance, and/or expand the project activities to achieve project's goals.
-For example, if the proposed project will also be supported by other funding, then explain how these grant funds will enhance these resources and enable the project to be conducted.
+Please also explain how the plan for project activities will meet the target population's needs as described in the needs statement. - Changes from prior grant cycle: In this section, please clearly state if any changes to the project from the prior grant cycle are planned.
+For example, staff turnover.